kangstephen94/GithubAPI/README.md

 ## Main Task

-You would need to fetch all existing comments for a given repository for a given period _or till the API limit is exhausted_, group by user and output it sorted by number of comments:
+You would need to fetch all existing comments for a given repository for a given period _or till the API limit is exhausted_, group by user and output it sorted by number of comments.
+Here is how we will execute your program and how output should look like:

 ```bash
 node index.js --repo anton/test-project --period 20d